mikecbrant/php-rest-client/README.md

 - PHP cURL extension
 - PHPUnit 5.7+ (for unit tests only)

-Tested via Travis CI against:
+This library is developed against PHP 7.1 and tested via Travis CI against:
 - PHP 5.6.*
 - PHP 7.0.*
 - PHP 7.1.*